isomerpages/mlaw-lab/_legal-services/4c-when-can-legal-aid-be-cancelled-by-the-legal-aid-board.md

 * You have required your lawyer to conduct the proceedings in such a manner as to incur an unjustifiable expense;
 * You have unreasonably insisted on the continuance of the proceedings;
 * You have willfully failed to provide any required information; or
-* You have made a false representation in furnishing information.
+* You have made a false representation in furnishing information.<br>

 Legal aid may also be cancelled in the following situations: